aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

         ...
 ```

-However, we also want the category filter clicks to be instantly responsive.
+However, we also want the category filter buttons to be instantly responsive.

 This one is a bit harder.
 The filter is controlled by the URL, but we need to instantly update the toggled state of the button.
 You could try and add your own `useState()` and `useEffect()` to track the toggled state, but that would be a lot of work and it would be hard to keep in sync with the URL.